Issue AI Analytics for Jira

 Functional Overview

 Issue AI Analytics for Jira introduces new analytics functionality for Jira issues.
 It exposes an Enable AI Analytics button in the Issue View screen.
-Once button is pressed, the issue summary and description are sent for analysis to an external AI engine.
+Once button is pressed, the issue details are sent for analysis to an external AI engine.
 The analysis results are displayed as tabs, through a new panel in the Issue View screen.

 Example: